-Amongst other things, Seimei conducted exorcisms, warded off evil spirits, and prophesized the future.
-Additionally, numerous legends sprang up after his death, thus making Seimei larger than life.
-For example, the legends say that Seimei was half-human, as his mother was a kitsune (a fox spirit).
+Among other things, Seimei conducted exorcisms, warded off evil spirits, and prophesied the future.
+Additionally, numerous legends sprang up after his death, making Seimei larger than life.
+For example, legends say that Seimei was half-human, as his mother was a kitsune (a fox spirit).
 Additionally, he is reputed to have been able to command weak oni (a type of Japanese ogre) even as a child.

 Abe no Seimei as drawn by Kikuchi Yōsai. ( Public Domain )

 Not all wizards have a positive reputation like Seimei or the Egyptian ones in the Westcar Papyrus .
 This is especially so if the source of a wizard’s magical power is thought to have been derived from evil forces.
 One such example is a Christian saint by the name of Cyprian.

 According to the Golden Legend (a collection of hagiographies, i.e. the biography of a saint), St. Cyprian was originally a pagan wizard.
 In order to gain the love of a virgin called Justina (either for himself or a man named Acladius), he summoned demons to do his bidding.

 Saint Cyprian and the demon, 14th-century manuscript of the Golden Legend. ( Public Domain )

 The demons, however, were not able to do anything to her when she made the sign of the cross.
 Realizing that the God of Christianity was greater than his demons, Cyprian decided to renounce his previous way of life and converted to Christianity.